-In addition to the many hours a month required to maintain the Latin Mass Directory, the directory also incurs monthly domain and third-party software bills.
+In addition to the many hours a month required to maintain the Latin Mass Directory, the directory also incurs monthly domain, server, and third-party software bills.
 If you would like to support this work financially, please make a donation.

 What is the traditional Latin Mass?

-The traditional Latin Mass differs from the new order (‘novus ordo’) of Mass first promulgated by Pope Paul VI in 1969 which is sometimes also celebrated in the Latin language.
+The traditional Latin Mass differs from the reformed new order (novus ordo) of Mass first promulgated by Pope Paul VI in 1969 which is sometimes also celebrated in the Latin language.